lukeludlow/silhouette/README.md

 # Fabric Example Mod

 ## todo

-- internationalization support for settings ui and stuff
-- settings
-  - outline self in third person
-  - minecraft style glow vs apex style
-  - don't render outline beyond certain distance
-  - only show outline if completely hidden behind cover
-  - always show usernames
-- keybind to quickly enable/disable silhouettes
+[] keybind to quickly enable/disable silhouettes
-- custom glow (color, intensity, whatever else i can figure out)
+[] custom glow (color, intensity, whatever else i can figure out) [] bright/clearer gamertags
-- bright/clearer gamertags
-- smooth scaling of gamertag size
+[] smooth scaling of gamertag size
-- render outline beyond normal player render distance (e.g. on multiplayer server)
+[] render outline beyond normal player render distance (e.g. on multiplayer server)

+## notes

+this is a client-side only mod. however, there is a server-side companion mod that enables you to display player outlines beyond normal render distance. this is helpful because you might want to see a player's outline when you're very far away.

+if so

 ## Setup